dickinson-comp256/Comp256Container/README.md

    TAG="0.0.0"
    PLATFORMS=linux/amd64,linux/arm64
    ```
+2. Place any files that you would like to have access to inside the container during the build into the `./files` directory.
+This directory is copied to `/files` inside the container during the build.
+Its contents may be accessed during the build by statements in your `root.bash` and `student.bash` scripts (see below).
+The `/files` directory is deleted at the end of the build and thus will not be available in the created image.
+Any files that are needed in the image must be relocated by the scripts.
-2. Add to the `root.bash` script to install any system wide software that is needed and to do any configuration that requires `root` privileges.
+3. Add to the `root.bash` script to install any system wide software that is needed and to do any configuration that requires `root` privileges.
 One effective strategy is to work in a Terminal in the container to work out the details of what to install and how to do the configuration.
 Then transfer the necessary commands to this script.
-3. Add to the `student.bash` script to do any installations or configuration that should be done as the `student` user.
+4. Add to the `student.bash` script to do any installations or configuration that should be done as the `student` user.
-4. Add to the `launch.bash` script to start any services or servers that need to be started when the container starts (e.g. Apache, etc...)
+5. Add to the `launch.bash` script to start any services or servers that need to be started when the container starts (e.g. Apache, etc...)
-5. Run `build.bash -d`
+6. Run `build.bash -d`
-6. Create a new container from the image by adapting the following command based on your information from step #1.
+7. Create a new container from the image by adapting the following command based on your information from step #1.
 Change `<container name>` to be a name you would like to give the container.
    ```
    docker create --name <container name> --publish 5901:5901 --publish 6901:6901 <DOCKER_HUB_USER>/<IMAGE>:<TAG>
    ```
-7. Start the container using Docker Desktop or by adapting the following command.
+8. Start the container using Docker Desktop or by adapting the following command.
 Change `<container name>` to whatever name you used in the previous step.
    ```
    docker start <container name>
    ```
-8. Connect to the container using VNC or a browser as described above in the Quick Start section.
+9. Connect to the container using VNC or a browser as described above in the Quick Start section.
-9. Delete the container and image between builds as necessary for testing and debugging by adapting the following commands.
+10. Delete the container and image between builds as necessary for testing and debugging by adapting the following commands.
    ```
    docker rm <container name>
    docker image rm <DOCKER_HUB_USER>/<IMAGE>:<TAG>
    ```

 ## Building multi-architecture images and pushing dockerhub

 When you have debugged and tested an image and are ready to share it: